jwhitham/spdif-bit-exactness-tools/fpga/README.md

 The front of the device is the rotary control, so when I refer to the "top row" of LEDs, I mean the top row as viewed from the front.
 This is the row furthest from the buttons on the iceFUN module.
 The "top left" button is the one closest to the "bottom left" LED.
-In this picture the top left LED is lit:
+This picture shows the LEDs and buttons in the correct orientation:

 ![Photo from above](../img/above.jpg)

-The design only requires the iceFUN module and an S/PDIF input: other components are optional.
+The FPGA design only requires the iceFUN module and an S/PDIF input: other components are optional.
 For example, the compression mode can also be selected using the bottom left and bottom right buttons.
 The modes are: